Members' Research Service By / September 21, 2023

 © jdarius / Adobe Stock

-This year marks the 30th anniversary of the single market.
+The single market celebrated its 30th anniversary in 2023.
 Although it has generally been a success story, a number of challenges remain.
 For instance, there is still no EU-wide harmonisation of the technical requirements for the road circulation of non-road mobile machinery.
 This has a negative effect on the functioning of the single market.
 This sector covers a broad range of machinery fitted with the means for self-propulsion – such as combine harvesters, excavators, ride-on mowers and forklifts – and that may need to circulate on the road to go from one workplace to another.

 On 23 March 2023, the Commission presented a proposal for a regulation that would set out the requirements for the EU type approval and placing on the market of non-road mobile machinery intended to circulate on public roads.
 It would also lay down rules and procedures on market surveillance of non-road mobile machinery.
 Stakeholders have broadly welcomed the proposal.